 A man said to a teacher, “Why does God allow these terrible things to happen?
 All the suffering?”
 And the teacher said to him, “Do you yourself contribute to this suffering?”
-And he examined himself, and then he said, “Well, I’m ashamed to say yes, I have done things that did cause suffering to other people.
+So he examined himself, and then he said, “Well, I’m ashamed to say yes, I have done things that did cause suffering to other people.
 I’m ashamed to say that, but I have done it.”
-So, the teacher said, “You are God.
+The teacher said, “You are God.
 Why do you do these things?”

 This is the beginning of a riddle.
 You are God.
 Why do you do these things?
-Well, we are coming to these… There’s a law of Karma, by which the actions we do will come back to us.
-And we can say, “Oh, no, you don’t see that.”
-One of the great sceptics – we always think, “Oh, well, of course, this is the age of scepticism.
+Well, we are coming to this.
+There’s a law of Karma, by which the actions we do will come back to us.
+We can say, “Oh, no, you don’t see that.”
+We always think, “Oh, well, of course, this is the age of scepticism.
 Before that there were ages of faith.”
 Quite untrue.
-There were many vigorous sceptics with large followings in the past; in the East too.
-And one of them said, “Yes, if you do good, good will come back to you.
+There were many vigorous sceptics with large followings in the past and in the East too.
+One of them said, “Yes, if you do good, good will come back to you.
 If you do evil, evil will return to you.”
 The divine intelligence will requite good with good and evil with evil.
 That’s what we teach.
 That’s what we teach the children.
 And it’s a very good doctrine, and it helps to control their behaviour.
 But it’s not what actually happens.
-We have to go, be able to experience beyond an individual life to know this.
-That there is this balancing of the good and the evil.
-And the aim of Yoga is to spring beyond that.
+We have to be able to experience beyond an individual life to know this, that there is this balancing of the good and the evil.
+The aim of Yoga is to spring beyond that.

 © Trevor Leggett